Surface topological quantum criticality: Conformal manifolds and Discrete Strong Coupling Fixed Points: 3D Topological insulators: Distinct surface states and deformation between them

 Fig.\ref{dfrmtn_TI} shows a schematic picture of this smooth connection between the two surface states and the corresponding surface spectrum before and after the deformation is applied.

+Recall that the unitary operation $U_{1}(k_z,\lambda)$ flips the mass signs in the $k_z=\pi$ plane; however, it also interchanges the mass points separated by momentum $\textbf{K}$ (see Eqn.\ref{U1blkmtrx}).
+As a result, the unitary operation changes the bulk topological invariants, even though it deforms a single Dirac cone surface state to three Dirac cone surface states (see Fig.\ref{dfrmtn_TIprt1}).
+Details are moved to the Appendix.\ref{appndxuntry1}.
+Just like $U(k_z,\lambda)$, $U_1$ is also a non-local unitary operation and breaks the translation and inversion symmetries of the bulk for intermediate values of $\lambda$.

-Here, we proposed a possible unitary operation that could smoothly connect the distinct surface states of TI with identical topological bulk.
-Theoretically, such an adiabatic path should exist because both surfaces are in the same bulk topological phase.
-We showed here that such a path indeed exists.
-However, the prize of introducing such a unitary deformation is that it lowers the symmetry of the system.
+Here, we proposed two non-local unitary operations that could connect distinct surface states but without breaking the protecting symmetry.
+While the first one $U_{1}(k_z,\lambda)$(Eqn.\ref{U1_ltce}) changes the bulk topological invariants, the final unitary $U (k_z,\lambda)$(Eqn.\ref{U_efl_tce}) connects distinct surface states without changing the topological bulk.
+Thus, we showed that an adiabatic path exists that could connect distinct surface states without closing the bulk gap and without breaking the protecting symmetry.
+However, the cost of introducing such a unitary deformation is that it lowers the symmetry of the system.
 The translation and the inversion symmetry are broken for intermediate values of the parameter $\lambda$ between $0$ and $1$.
-In addition, the unitary operation introduces infinite-range hopping in the bulk lattice.
+In addition, the unitary operation is non-local in the sense that it introduces infinite-range hopping in the bulk lattice.

-A practical realization of such a unitary path would be challenging.
+A practical realization of such a non-local unitary path would be challenging.
 Therefore, we argue that the number of surface fermion flavors, $\mathcal{N}$, can be stabilized by imposing crystal symmetry constraints.
 This gives us the confidence to study the effect of strong interactions on the TI surface with $\mathcal{N}$ flavors of surface fermions.
-Unless the interactions break the symmetries mentioned above or introduce long-range hopping, the number of flavors $\mathcal{N}$ should remain topologically stable.
+Unless the interactions break the symmetries mentioned above or introduce infinite-range hopping, the number of flavors $\mathcal{N}$ should remain topologically stable.